 Holistic rehabs focus on interventions that are most often referred to as complementary or alternative types of treatment.

-These treatments may not consist of formal medical practices, psychotherapy practices, or other standardized practices associated with the treatment of substance abuse.
+Holistic alcohol addiction treatment may not consist of formal medical practices, psychotherapy practices, or other standardized practices associated with the treatment of substance abuse.
 Instead, they may incorporate elements of philosophy and even religion into the treatment regime.

 There are many different types of holistic interventions.